Panasonic G2 vs L10

 |Panasonic GH1« »||Four Thirds||12.0||4000||3000||1080/24p||21.6||11.6||772||64||Panasonic GH1|

 Many modern cameras cannot only take still pictures, but also record videos.
 The G2 indeed provides movie recording capabilities, while the L10 does not.
 The highest resolution format that the G2 can use is 720/30p.

 Feature comparison: Panasonic G2 vs L10

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the G2 has an electronic viewfinder (1440k dots), while the L10 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the G2 offers a wider field of view (100%) than the one in the L10 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the G2 has a higher magnification (0.70x vs 0.46x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Panasonic G2 and Panasonic L10 along with similar information for a selection of comparators.